 TC Energy’s approach to Indigenous Relations includes information sharing, identification of issues, and efforts to address concerns.
 While these proactive efforts are in part intended to avoid grievances, we have a defined process for addressing complaints and grievances that involves the following steps:

-We measure the effectiveness of our engagement approach by tracking and responding to all issues and concerns raised by stakeholder groups and Indigenous groups with whom we engage.
+We measure the effectiveness of our engagement approach by tracking, responding to, and striving to resolve all issues and concerns raised by Indigenous groups with whom we engage.

 Email us at Indigenous_relations@tcenergy.com, call us at 1-855-895-8754 or visit our Contact us page for more information.